alpha-bytes/zs50-content/lectures/week4.md

 1. We replace "class" with "interface" in the class signature
 2. Method signatures do not use access modifiers (like public or private) and do not require the `abstract` modifier
 3. Methods are terminated with a semi-colon (like abstract methods)
 4. The interface name begins with **I**, as in "I do this" or "I do that".
-This isn't a requirement but is a common naming convention for differentiation classes from interfaces.
+This isn't a requirement but is a common naming convention for differentiating interfaces from classes.

 So, now the AccountDomain class we defined earlier can have multiple inheritance by `implementing` the IValidateSObjectFields interface: